phutterman/resume/nfutterman-resume.md

 * Oversaw day-to-day operations of a phone-based information service for rural farmers in Uganda, reaching two districts and hundreds of households.
 * Managed a team of three phone operators and one administrative assistant.
-* Implemented SLAs and performed associated analysis and reporting.
 * Served as primary point-of-contact for project leadership in the USA and liason to partner organization the Grameen Foundation.
 * Created documentation for project's software and revised training materials.